tekitouuser2018/BingNewsSearch/README.md

 # BingNewsSearch

 - What is this?
-This is a responsive page that Bing News display.
+ - This is a responsive page that Bing News displayed.

 - How to use.
-1. Important!:You should have a Bing Search API KEY.(You need Azure account.)
+1. Important!!
+You should have a Bing Search API KEY.(You need Azure account.)

 2. git clone